About The Museum

 Public transport

-You don’t need as car to visit us.
+You don’t need a car to visit us!
 For bus journeys to Eastwood high street, jump on the Rainbow One (Opens in a new window) from Nottingham or the Black Cat (Opens in a new window) from Derby.
-Is this information still correct?
 Langley Mill train station is only 1.5 miles away.

 Parking